-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Χ seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT X
+C8A SAT or ACT Χ

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only
+C8A SAT Subject Tests only •

-C8B If your institution will make use of the ACT in admission decisions for applicants for Fall 2017, please indicate which ONE of the following a score will be used in the admissions process): , , , C8B ACT with writing required • C8B ACT with writing recommended C8B ACT with or without writing accepted X
+C8B If your institution will make use of the ACT in admission decisions fo applicants for Fall 2020, please indicate which ONE of the following score will be used in the admissions process): , 0

-C8B C8B If your institution will make use of for Fall 2017 please indicate which in the admissions process: SAT with Essay component requi- SAT with Essay component recon- SAT with or without Essay compo- ch ONE of the following ired mmended l be used C8C C8C C8C For admission For placement For advising ion will use the SA AT or ACT writing o SAT essay all that apply: ACT essay In place of an application essay C8C As a validity check on the application essay No college policy as of now Not using essay component Х Х C8D C8D In addition, does your institution use applicants' te Yes est scores for acade emic advising?
-Latest date by which SAT or ACT Latest date by which SAT Subject fall-term admission August 1, 2015 C8F C8F If necessary, use this space to cl arify your test poli cies (e.g., if tests a are recommended f or some C8G Please indicate which tests your instit ution uses for place ment (e.g., state test s): SAT X 1 , ACT Х - SAT Subject Tests 1 C8G AP X CLEP Institutional Exam State Exam (specify): T C9 Freshman Profile Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2015, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2015 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, submitted national standardize degree-seeking, first-time, first include partial test scores (e.g. students) or combine other sta SAT scores to ACT scores and at or below; the 75th percentile -year (freshman) , mathematics so ndardized test re vice versa.
-The students who su cores but not criti esults (such as TC 25th percentile is bmitted test score cal reading for a c DEFL) in this item. the score that 25 es.
-Do not category of Do not convert percent scored
+C8B ACT with writing required

+C8B ACT with writing recommended İ

+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking

+for Fall 2020 please indicate which ONE of the following applies (rega ardless of whether the Essay score will be used

+in the admissions process:

+C8B SAT with Essay component required

+C8B SAT with Essay component recommended

+C8C Please indicate how your institution will use the SAT or ACT writing c omponent; check all that apply:

+C8C SAT essay ACT essay

+C8C For admission

+C8C For placement

+C8C For advising

+C8C In place of an application essay

+C8C

+As a validity check on the application essay

+C8C No college policy as of now X Х

+C8C Not using essay component

+C8D In addition, does your institution use applicants' test scores for academic advising?

+C8D Yes No

+X

+-

+C8E Latest date by which SAT or ACT scores must be r eceived for fall-

+C8E Latest date by which SAT Subject t Test scores mus t be received for

+fall-term admission

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F

+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

+C8B SAT with or without Essay component accepted

+C8G X

+C8G ACT Х

+C8G SAT Subject Tests

+C8G

+C8G CLEP X

+C8G Institutional Exam

+C8G State Exam (specify):

+Freshman Profile

+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
+Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
+Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not convert SAT scores to ACT scores and vice versa.
+Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-Percent submitting SAT scores Percent submitting ACT scores
+C9 Percent submitting SAT scores 40% Number submitting SAT scores 625 C9 Percent submitting ACT scores 78% Number submitting ACT scores 1224